kaltun-dev/jujube-farm/README.md

  * I wanted a natural and bright color scheme.
  * I wanted my content to be clear for all users.
  * A site that is visually appealing on most devices.
- * Information about:
-     *  The farm, it's prodcts and it's story.
+ * Information about the farm, it's prodcts and it's story.

 ### 3. Structure
 *	A clear layout is in place to ensure users can immediately find all the information.
-*	The navbar is clean and simple with distinguished spacing between each of elements, which allows for easy and simple navigation.
+*	The navbar is clean and simple with distinguished spacing between each of menue links, which allows for easy and simple navigation.
 *	The Home page is containing an introductory bio, a why choose us section, a more in-dept farm bio section, a map section and a footer area with address and openiong times.
 *	The produce page provides a look at all the farm's produce that can be bought.
 *	The our story page contains the history and bio of the farm.